Czech Republic men's national basketball team: 2010s

-In qualification for the 2016 Olympic tournament, the Czech Republic failed to qualify after going (1–2) and being eliminated, losing to Serbia once again.
+The following year, in qualification for the 2016 Olympic tournament, the Czech Republic failed to qualify after going (1–2) and being eliminated, losing to Serbia once again.

 At EuroBasket 2017, the Czech Republic was drawn into Group C for their stint at the tournament.
 Although the team was quickly eliminated, failing to make it out of the group stage after posting a disappointing (1–4) record.

 During European Qualifiers for the 2019 FIBA World Cup, the Czech Republic amassed an (8–4) record during qualifying to solidify their first ever trip to the World Cup finals.
 Heading toward the 2019 FIBA World Cup, the Czech Republic was slotted into Group E to begin the tournament.
-The first game for the team, however, would turn out to be a loss against the heavily favoured United States 67–88.
-Going into their second match of the tournament, the Czechs picked up their first ever World Cup finals victory over Japan.
-With one game to go, and a path to advance into the second group phase, the team would pullout a solid 76–91 win over Turkey.
+The first game for the team, however, turned out to be a loss against the heavily favoured United States 67–88.
+Going into their second match of the tournament, the Czechs picked up their first ever World Cup finals victory over Japan 76–89.
+With one game to go, and a path to advance into the second group phase, the team would pullout a solid 76–91 win versus Turkey.

 Entering the second group phase, the Czech Republic continued their impressive play as the team picked up a huge victory, this time against Brazil 71–93.
 Although in their final match of group play, the Czechs suffered an 77–84 defeat to Greece.
 Even after the tough loss, the team would get the help it needed to advance into the quarter-finals, due to the United States eliminating Brazil.

 In the quarter-finals, unfortunately, the tournament run for the Czechs would come to an end.
 The team would be eliminated 82–70 by Australia.
 With classification matches to determine the final positions, the team would split their two games to be awarded sixth place.